shadowmint/ue4-static-plugin/README.md

 Notice you must have at least 1 .cpp file in your plugin or the UBT will not compile it.

+NB.
+That a project using this plugin should explicitly mark it as a dependency, as per https://github.com/shadowmint/ue4-sample-project/blob/master/Source/HelloWorld/HelloWorld.Build.cs

 ## Getting started

 - Initialize submodules